Wednesday, July 4, 2012

 Cherubs everywhere!

 Lunch is taken seriously in Faro; many of the museums did not reopen until 2.30 or even 3, so we were forced to linger by the harbour-side.
 Beer prices here were certainly not the same as happy hour in Lagos, the Cap’n noted!
-We whiled away a little more time walking through the pedestrianized shopping area, rather larger than Lagos and busier than Portimao, before heading to the Ethnographic Museum.
+We whiled away a little more time walking through the pedestrianised shopping area, rather larger than Lagos and busier than Portimao, before heading to the Ethnographic Museum.
 GS was hoping for a textile fix, and it was to some degree, but focused on weaving, braiding and basketry.
 A special exhibition was devoted to naturopathic medicines, mostly herbal, but Cap’n Claw was not inspired to try one for his still sensitive wrist.

 Ingreja do Carmo & cobbled square